geniusjackjack/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a senior majoring in psychology at UC Davis—where I work as an assistant lab manager and research assistant in the Personality & Self-Knowledge Lab headed by Dr. Simine Vazire.
 Independently and as an RA, I research topics related to personality and metascience.
-To prepare for a career as a scientist-practitioner I am an applicant to doctoral programs in industrial-organizational psychology beginning Fall 2021.
+To prepare for a career as a scientist-practitioner I am currently an applicant to doctoral programs in industrial-organizational psychology for Fall 2021.
 My research interests within I-O include the impact of individual difference traits on workplace outcomes, work-life balance, and measurement validation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Vita.pdf" "newtab" >}}CV{{< /staticref >}}.